Quick Summary

 The refund lands in the bank account registered on ICEGATE.
 Typical processing is 7 to 15 days after the final data match.
 You can check status anytime under the GST validation report in your ICEGATE login.

-A Mumbai leather goods exporter ships a consignment worth โน20,00,000 to Germany and pays 12% IGST on the invoice (โน2,40,000) from accumulated ITC.
-The shipping bill is filed on 3 April 2026, GSTR-1 on 11 May, GSTR-3B on 20 May.
+A Mumbai leather goods exporter ships โน20,00,000 worth of goods to Germany, paying 12% IGST (โน2,40,000) from ITC.
+The shipping bill is filed 3 April 2026, GSTR-1 on 11 May, GSTR-3B on 20 May.
 ICEGATE matches all three.
-The โน2,40,000 refund hits the exporter's bank account by the end of May, with no RFD-01 filed.
+The โน2,40,000 refund lands by end of May, with no RFD-01 filed.

 Route 2: How to File Form GST RFD-01 Under Rule 89